MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-copy-existing-items-to-new-items.md

 ---
     title: How to Copy Existing Items to New Items - Switzerland
-    description: You can group items with similar settings in an item catalog.
+    description: Learn how to group items with similar settings in an item catalog.
 When you add a new item, to save time, you can use **Copy Item** to copy an existing item to use as a template for a new item.

     documentationcenter: ''
     author: SorenGP